 Think of emollients as moisturizers that protect your skin and lock in moisture once that top layer of skin is removed.

-Benefits of shaving with just water
+Potential benefits of shaving with just water

 Shaving with just water can do a few things for your face — but mostly your wallet.

 One shaver took to Reddit to describe their water-only shaving experiment.
 The shaver described having “much more supple and healthy” skin post-shave when using just water in the detailed post.
-Additionally, the shaver added that these results happened after they shaved multiple times without shave soap.
+Additionally, the shaver added that these results happened after they shaved multiple times without shaving soap.

 For people allergic or very sensitive to scented shave soaps, shaving with just water might provide a long-term solution.